The Hit Sound of the Everly Brothers

 The Hit Sound of the Everly Brothers is an album by the Everly Brothers, released in 1967.
 It was re-released on CD by Collectors' Choice Music in 2005.

 Sessions

 The album was recorded in sessions in December 1966 and January 1967 and released in March 1967.
-Among the musicians were several Wrecking Crew members, Glen Campbell, Larry Knechtel, Ray Pohlman, and Hal Blaine.
+Among the musicians were several Wrecking Crew members, Glen Campbell, Larry Knechtel, Ray Pohlman, Jim Gordon and Hal Blaine.